open-feature/open-feature-operator/chart/open-feature-operator/README.md

 ## Introduction

 The OpenFeature Operator is a Kubernetes native operator that allows you to expose feature flags to your applications.
-It injects a [flagD](https://github.com/open-feature/flagd) sidecar into your pod and allows you to poll the flagD server for feature flags in a variety of ways.
+It injects a [flagd](https://github.com/open-feature/flagd) sidecar into your pod and allows you to poll the flagd server for feature flags in a variety of ways.
 The full documentation for this project can be found here: [OpenFeature Operator](https://github.com/open-feature/open-feature-operator/tree/main/docs)

 ## Prerequisites